stolostron/multicluster-observability-operator/tools/README.md

 4. Click the **Save** icon in the top right corner of your screen to save the dashboard.
 5. Add a descriptive name, and then click **Save**.

-You can also use the following command to generate a dashboard configmap.
+You can use this script `generate-dashboard-configmap.sh` to generate a dashboard configmap and save it to local.

 ```
 ./generate-dashboard-configmap.sh your_dashboard_name